Allen v. Milligan

 Allen v.
-Milligan (Dockets 21–1086, 21–1087) is a pending United States Supreme Court case related to redistricting under the Voting Rights Act of 1965.
+Milligan, 599 U.S. 1 (2023), is a United States Supreme Court case related to redistricting under the Voting Rights Act of 1965 (VRA).
+The appellees and respondents argued that Alabama's congressional districts discriminated against African-American voters.
+The Court ruled 5–4 that Alabama's districts likely violated the VRA, and maintained an injunction that required Alabama to create an additional majority-minority district.

 Background

 Alabama's congressional districts have had roughly the same configuration since 1993, with one majority-minority district out of its seven total districts.
-Data from the 2020 United States Census showed that while the state did not gain or lose any representation at the federal level, the racial diversity in the state had increased, with the portion of white residents having fallen from 68% to 64% over the prior ten years, while Alabama's Black population grew by 3.8 percent over the same period.
+Data from the 2020 United States census showed that while the state did not gain or lose any representation at the federal level, the racial diversity in the state had increased, with the portion of white residents having fallen from 68% to 64% over the prior ten years, while Alabama's Black population grew by 3.8 percent over the same period.

 In November 2021, the Alabama Legislature modified the existing districts to account for shifts in population.
 Soon after, multiple groups of plaintiffs sued, asserting the districts violated Section 2 of the Voting Rights Act of 1965 and the Fourteenth Amendment to the United States Constitution.
 The plaintiffs sought the creation of an additional majority-minority district.
 Two suits (Singleton and Milligan) were assigned to a three-judge district court consisting of Judges Stanley Marcus, Terry F. Moorer, and Anna M. Manasco, and the third suit (Caster) was assigned to just Manasco.
 On January 24, 2022, the district courts in each of the cases enjoined the districts, holding they violated the VRA.
+The judges issued an order that Alabama must redraw its maps, such that "any remedial plan will need to include two districts in which Black voters either comprise a voting-age majority or something quite close to it."
 The courts did not decide the constitutional issue, applying the doctrine of constitutional avoidance.
 Alabama appealed the following day to the Supreme Court in Milligan and the United States Court of Appeals for the Eleventh Circuit in Caster.